What's in this guide?

 - A free consultation

 Bonus tip: Are you more likely to click “add to cart” if you have a $10.00 discount code coupon, or a 10% off coupon?
-A study conducted on win-back campaigns found that emails that offered discounts of dollar amounts (instead of discount code) perform better.
+A study conducted on win-back campaigns found that emails that offered discounts of dollar amounts (instead of a discount code) perform better.

 Takeaways from this win-back email:

 - Offer what they want.
 As a beauty subscription business, Birchbox is well aware that a Beautyblender is a must-have for most make-up aficionados (I have three).
-Getting free cleanser (and saving 20 bucks) is a pretty sweet deal.
+Getting a free cleanser (and saving 20 bucks) is a pretty sweet deal.
 Know your audience.

 - Incentives don’t have to be a discount.
 A product incentive is often a stronger draw than a blanket discount because it offers something tangible the customer can anticipate